-The detection of ozone molecules is based on absorption of 254 nm UV light due to an internal electronic resonance of the O_3 molecule.
-The 465H uses a mercury lamp constructed so that a large majority of the light emitted is at the 254nm wavelength.
-Light from the lamp shines down a hollow quartz tube that is alternately filled with sample gas, then filled with gas scrubbed to remove ozone.
-The ratio of the intensity of light passing through the scrubbed gas to that of the sample forms a ratio I/I_0 .
+The detection of ozone molecules is based on absorption of 254 nm UV light due to an internal electronic resonance of the $O_3$ molecule.
+The 465M uses a mercury lamp constructed so that a large majority of the light emitted is at the 254nm wavelength.
+Light from the lamp shines through an absorption cell through which the sample gas is passed.
+The ratio of the intensity of light passing through the absorption cell and the intensity of light measured by a reference detector forms a ratio I/Io.
 This ratio forms the basis for the calculation of the ozone concentration.